 Follow these 6 steps to write an SEO friendly title and description tag to rank higher:

 - Try and keep your title within the right length to ensure it will appear rich.
-Use meta title length checker tool to create the right combination.
+By keeping your meta description checker limit will help you to target your keywords in the best possible way.

 - Include keywords in your title and description.